 An open letter to liberal supporters of Jordan Peterson

 Let’s start by saying who this letter is for.
 This letter is not for all fans of Dr. Jordan Peterson.
-I understand that there are plenty of conservative, Republican and right-wing fans of Peterson.
-But I want to address this letter specifically to his liberal followers.
-This is not because I have anything against conservatives.
-It’s because I want to specifically discuss liberal ideals, with fellow liberals.
+I want to address this letter specifically to his liberal followers.
+It’s because I want to specifically discuss liberal ideals.
 Specifically, I want to address several of my concerns about Peterson’s brand of liberalism.

 On what liberalism is

 Liberalism holds the promise of liberty, equality and fraternity for all, and if it cannot live up to this promise, it will be discredited, and lose support.

 Dr. Peterson self-identifies as a classical liberal, and according to the principle that we always respect individuals’ sincere self identification, we accept that.
 Furthermore, his dedication to free speech and ardent opposition to top-down social engineering is very admirable, and his robust individualism is something most liberals would share.
 However, there are certain ideas, fairly or unfairly associated with the man, that seems to be against the spirit of liberalism, and could potentially misrepresent the liberal brand.
 This is serious, because misrepresenting the liberal brand would only help the so-called “Marxism” that Peterson himself so vocally opposes.
 More on that later.